The Detectives

 Detective A

-Except she shot her husband and she is the one dead on the floor.
+Except she shot her husband and she's the one dead on the floor.

 Detective B